Impact of Interbank Liquidity on Foreign Exchange

 What is the interbank market?

-The interbank market is a global network of banks and financial institutions that trade currencies with each other.
+The interbank market is a global financial network where banks and financial institutions trade currencies amongst themselves.

 How does interbank market liquidity impact forex prices?